Privacy Policy for Cameras in Vehicles (EU)

 Zendar may disclose personal data as described in this policy to the following categories of recipients:

-• To Zendar affiliates: Zendar Inc. is the corporate parent of Zendar GmbH.
-Due to shared corporate IT systems, and because of the international nature of our business, personal data collected and processed by Zendar GmbH can be shared with or accessed by Zendar Inc. and its subsidiaries for the purposes above.
+• To Zendar affiliates: Zendar Inc. is the corporate parent of Zendar GmbH and Zendar SAS.
+Due to shared corporate IT systems, and because of the international nature of our business, personal data collected and processed by Zendar GmbH or Zendar SAS can be shared with or accessed by Zendar Inc. and its subsidiaries for the purposes above.

 • To IT and collaboration service providers and other service providers: For technical reasons, we use external IT and related collaboration service providers who provide server infrastructure, IT maintenance tasks, IT solutions (such as cloud services), and/or software solutions on behalf of Zendar.
 We also use other service providers to support our business.
 These service providers may have access to the personal data to the extent necessary to perform such services for Zendar.
 When disclosing your personal data to third parties that will process your personal data on Zendar’s behalf, your personal data will only be disclosed to carefully selected data processors acting on the basis of Zendar’s instructions to comply with the applicable legal and contractual obligations.
 Such service providers will process the data on our behalf in accordance with this policy as “processors.”